mike-french/myrex/README.md

 A node matches or transforms incoming messages with the node rule.
 If there is a successful match, the traversal continues through _all_ outgoing edges.
-If there a match is unsuccessful, a termination _no match_ message is sent to the manager process.
+If the match is unsuccessful, a termination _no match_ message is sent to the manager process.

 ### Traversals